-Almond Crescent Cookies – these traditional Austrian kipferl cookies are one of my favorite holiday cookies and take almost no time to prepare!
+Almond Crescent Cookies – these traditional Austrian kipferl cookies, prepared with almond flour, are one of my favorite holiday cookie recipes.

 Cookie season has arrived and I’m here for it!

 Last year I shared my favorite almond sugar cookies with simple icing.
 While I love baking traditional sugar cookies (and going crazy with the nonpareils) over the holidays, they require a much bigger time investment.

 Today’s almond crescent cookies are a fabulous alternative because they are just as elegant, yet so much simpler to prepare.
 Let’s face it, sometimes we just need quick and easy during the craziness of the holiday season!

 You’ll need to reserve 30 minutes of chill time.
 However, you’ll be able to have these cookies prepped, baked, and ready to go in just over an hour.